-Aetna considers chemosensitivity assays (e.g., the ChemoFx assay, the microculture kinetic (MiCK) apoptosis assay) experimental and investigational because there is insufficient evidence that these assays influence management decisions such that clinical outcomes are improved.
+Aetna considers chemosensitivity assays (e.g., the ChemoFx assay, the Cytoprint assay, and the microculture kinetic (MiCK) apoptosis assay) experimental and investigational because there is insufficient evidence that these assays influence management decisions such that clinical outcomes are improved.

 Chemosensitivity assays are intended to predict the sensitivity of various tumors to chemotherapeutic agents, with the intent of identifying more effective treatment protocols which would then translate into improved clinical survival.
 By contrast, tumor chemoresistance assays are focused on identifying resistant drugs.
 The focus of this policy is on tumor chemosensitivity assays.

 A variety of sensitivity assays have been developed, which differ in their processing, and the technique used to measure sensitivity.
 All techniques involve 4 basic steps: (i) isolation of cells; (ii) incubation of cells with drugs; (iii) assessment of cell survival; and (iv) interpretation of the result.